rhel-labs/instruqt/idm-workshop/04-hostbasedaccesscontrol/assignment.md

   Not matched rules: allow_systemd-user
 </pre>

-Now try at the command line to ssh from the idmserver in your environment to the idmclient as ***bob***.
+Now try at the command line to ssh from idmserver1 in your environment to idmclient1 as ***bob***.
 What happens?
-Now try at the command line to ssh from the idmserver in your environment to the idmclient as ***alice***.
+Now try at the command line to ssh from the idmserver in your environment to idmclient1 as ***alice***.
 What happens?

 Is this what you expected?